breakfastco/embed-pdf-wpforms/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =
+Adds compatibility with language packs for translation.
+Changes the detail sent in JavaScript event epdf_gf_render_page from an integer to an object.
+Changes tested up to version to 6.4.2.

 = 1.1.1 =
 Adds comments explaining what pdfjs-dist is and where the unminimized files are available.
 Changes tested up to version to 6.4.1.